mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 This jump allowed a reframing of double stimulation as  the first stimulus as _the problem itself_ [@engestrom_methodological_2014] and a potential series of secondary stimuli be presented as part of intervention.

 Engeström's initial description of DS, which does appear to be a series on introduced meditational stimuli evolves based on initial research.
 Engeström and Sannino posit that the process is active and goes beyond simple mediation via existing tools, instead stimuli, either presented as suggested tools or discovered in the environment, are actively imbued with meaning by the participants through transformation [@engestrom_methodological_2014].
-This process is complex "Most likely the initially given potential secoThis research depicts wider constellations of activity systems working together on shared project [@cakir_contradictions_2022].nd stimuli are rejected or reshaped by the participants, and the participants typically pick up or invent devices of their own, often as if behind the back of the interventionist." [@engestrom_methodological_2014, p.121]
+This process is complex "Most likely the initially given potential second stimuli are rejected or reshaped by the participants, and the participants typically pick up or invent devices of their own, often as if behind the back of the interventionist." [@engestrom_methodological_2014, p.121]

+This research depicts wider constellations of activity systems working together on shared project [@cakir_contradictions_2022].

 attributing DS a crucial role in to participants development of agency [@sannino_formative_2016].